Leeye1/PIM-computer-architecture/README.md

 # Processing In Memory (PIM) Computer Architecture

 ## Overview
-This course project explored a **custom PIM-based architecture** with ISA extensions and compiler support.
+This course project proposed and simulated a **custom PIM-based computer architecture**.
+We extended the ISA, implemented compiler support, and evaluated performance using GEM5 simulations.
-We simulated the architecture on GEM5 and achieved up to **3× speedup** on SPEC benchmarks compared with the baseline.
+**Results**: Up to **3× speedup** on selected SPEC benchmarks compared to the baseline.

-## Features
+## Repository Layout
-- Proposed ISA extensions for memory-intensive operations
-- Implemented compiler support for new instructions
-- Simulated the design on GEM5
-- Evaluated performance with SPEC benchmarks
-- Produced architecture diagrams, workflow charts, and a technical report
+- `code/` – Compiler code and GEM5 configuration
+- `demo/` – Video demonstrations of running benchmarks
+- `results/` – Benchmark outputs and visualization (Excel + figures)
+- `slides/` – Presentation slides with methodology and results
+- `docs/` – Project website (GitHub Pages)

 ## Results
-- Up to **3× performance improvement** on selected SPEC benchmarks
-- Visualization of performance trends available in [`results/`](./results)

-## Repository Map
-- `code/`: ISA extensions and compiler scripts
-- `simulation/`: GEM5 configs and experiment setup
-- `results/`: Benchmark results and plots
-- `slides/`: Project presentation slides
-- `docs/`: Website version (GitHub Pages)
+Key benchmark results and visualization are in [`results/`](./results).
+A full overview is also available on the [GitHub Page](https://your-username.github.io/pim-computer-architecture).

 ## Tech Stack
-- Python
 - GEM5
+- Compiler design (Python)
-- ISA Design
+- ISA extension design

 ## Contributors
-Led by Yi Ling with a 4-member team
+Led by **Yi Ling** with a 4-member team.